 We understand that when you have been charged with a felony, you may be wondering how it will affect your life.
 Will you be able to get the job you want?
 Can you work for the government?
 Will you be able to own a home?
 Being charged with a felony means your entire life could change, which is why you need the help of a Felony Lawyer.
 We have helped many clients who have been accused of a crime that could lead to felony convictions, and we would like to speak with you about your charges.
 To see how we may be able to help you, please give our office a call to set up your initial consultation.

 Frequently Asked Questions About Felony Charges and Convictions

 You may be wondering how life could be different after a felony conviction.
 Below, we answer some of the most common questions we get.

 When can an employer ask about felony charges or convictions?

 When you are applying for jobs, there are certain times when your prospective employer cannot ask you about charges filed against you.
 For example, if police detained you or arrested you, but your charges did not result in convictions, your prospective employer may not ask you about them.
 Another example of what they cannot ask you about is a juvenile arrest that has been sealed.

 Can I become federally employed if I have a felony conviction?

 If you are seeking a federal position, you can expect the same type of questions to be off-limits when it comes to felony charges.
 However, you may be unable to work in certain positions if you do have a felony conviction.
 Some of these positions are:

 Facing felony charges can be incredibly nerve-wracking.
 Such a conviction could result in serious consequences, including jail time and even more severe penalties.
-Please don’t put yourself at risk for such outcomes, provide yourself with the best opportunity at mitigating the consequences you find yourself facing with our Oakland, CA felony lawyer.
-The legal team at Hallinan Law Firm can help you take action.
-Get the help you need in managing your case with our Oakland, CA felony lawyer today.
+Please don’t put yourself at risk for such outcomes, provide yourself with the best opportunity at mitigating the consequences you find yourself facing with our Oakland, CA Felony Lawyer.
+The legal team at The Hallinan Law Firm can help you take action.
+Get the help you need in managing your case with our Oakland, CA Felony Lawyer today.